SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/cyberint.md

 ***Version: 1.0
 Updated: May 16, 2024***

-Cyberint offers to proactively monitoring and positively impacting external risk exposure and mitigation.
+Cyberint offers to proactively monitor and positively impact external risk exposure and mitigation.

 ## Actions